• taspeotis a year ago

 I think the answer to the GP's question is that the browser does know how to compute this before starting the render pass, but the additions to the spec that allow for placing fences around the layout- and style-related containment was too new for all browsers yet, so the default is to assume all rendering is done, and the HTML/CSS author can opt in to turning this on (which in early days may have had the risk of bugs in implementation or inconsistencies across browsers).

-• edflsafoiewq 9 months ago
+• edflsafoiewq a year ago

 The design of CSS is such that pretty much any element in the document can affect any other element.
 Therefore determining what is off-screen generally requires processing the entire document.